AndreThompson-Atlow/AndreThompson-Atlow/README.md

 My name is Andre Thompson and i'm a Fullstack Software Engineer.
 I have passion for meditation, computer science, language, math and engineering.
 The philosophical systems I connect with most are stoicism, skeptical empiricism and optimistic nihilism.
 I strive to learn new things every day and challenge myself to do something new as often as possible.

-- 🌱 I'm currently learning spanish, the piano/keyboard, vim and refreshing my pre-calculus/calculus skills.
+- 🌱 I'm currently learning spanish, vim and refreshing my pre-calculus/calculus skills.

-- 🔭 I'm working on a Language Generator that creates brand new languages using the gpt-3 ai and some recursive mutation-based logic.

 - ⚡ My favorite quote: "It's...
 Internet withdrawal...
 A really bad case...
 I haven't logged on in days...!" - Atsuro Kihara